 10. Is there a limit to how much I can deduct?

 There are several factors that determine the limits within an HSA.
 A reasonable maximum benefit level for an incorporated business owner is $15,000 per year.
 If the business has additional employee, the business owner is able to determine specific amounts for each classification of employee (management, full time, etc).

 11. How much does an HSA cost?

-Prices can vary as with most other products.
+Prices can vary across providers and plans.
 An administrator can charge an upfront setup fee, an ongoing administration fee based on the amount of your claims, a maintenance fee, or sometimes these fees are replaced with a fixed annual fee.
-Here's an example of the pricing for an HSA that uses a fixed annual fee format.

 12. Can I set up and administer an HSA myself?

 Strict guidelines and conditions are required to qualify an HSA and ongoing knowledge is required to properly adjudicate claims.
 In exchange for a small fee to a provider, you can be worry free that your HSA qualifies with CRA and focus your time on your business and more important matters.

 Moreover, what happens if you are audited and there is a problem with your plan?
 Having a third party administrator gives you an added layer of protection and signals your HSA is in the hands of an expert that is well equipped in the specifics and intricacy of this financial product.

 13. What can I give my accountant?